ONSdigital/rm-action-service/API.md

 ]
 ```

-An `HTTP 404 Not Found` status code is returned if the case with the specified ID could not be found.
+An `HTTP 404 Not Found` status code is returned if the case with the specified Id could not be found.
 An `HTTP 204 No Content` status code is returned if there are no actions.

 ## Cancel Actions for Case
-* `PUT /actions/case/{caseId}/cancel` will cancel all actions for the case with the given id.
+* `PUT /actions/case/{caseId}/cancel` will cancel all actions for the case with the given Id.

 ### Example JSON Response
 ```json